Shadow5959/API_admin_MySQL/README.md

 ## Use Cases

 1. **E-commerce Backend**:
-   - Manage users, products, and categories.
+   - Manage users, products, categories, and orders.
    - Serve product images and other static assets.
    - Handle user authentication and authorization.

 2. **API for Mobile or Web Applications**:
-   - Provide a backend API for mobile or web apps to interact with product and user data.
+   - Provide a backend API for mobile or web apps to interact with product, user, and order data.

 3. **Learning Project**:
    - A great starting point for developers learning Node.js, Express, and backend development.